Little White Lies

 “Well me and fifty million other people agree as well, otherwise, you would not have only written one book and there would not be a movie based on it.”

-I looked on the table and the would be bucket list.
+I looked on the table and her would be bucket list.
 With a look of approval from her I picked it up and started to read everything that she wanted to do before she died.
 It was the first time I had really allowed myself to look at her that way.
 She was not just a sick young woman with a long and bright future, but one with a short limited one.
 The very first line read meet RW Skuce and it was crossed off.
 She snatched the list out of my hand and with a scolding look uttered, “Do not look at it that way!”
 She placed it on the table again and continued, “I want to enjoy this time, to laugh and have fun not mope over the things I cannot control.”
 She placed her hand on mine and with a devilish grin said “Besides I am a fighter” and started shadow boxing in circles around me.
 It was one of those moments that despite the fact I did not want to smile I could not help myself.

 She sat on the bed and was looking down the neck hole in her night shirt as she said, “you know maybe if my breasts were bigger I would be able to have sex before I die.”
 I really was unsure how to answer, then she continued, “I have the smallest size and when I asked the doctor if they would get as big as my mother’s, he told me no”.
 She stared down a little longer then with a sigh stated “It’s a shame though.”
 After a small pause she ended with, “You know it’s a hard thing sex.
 You need love before sex and the guys I know do not believe or want love just sex and with my cracked scale like skin, even if a boy did believe in love he would not want my body.”
 Before I could answer the nurse shooed me out of the room, but by the look in her eyes I know that she was expecting some great answer or advice, I was just not sure that I had any.